syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-When enableStrictMode true it allows the value outside of the range also, otherwise it internally changed to the correct value.
+When enableStrictMode is true, it allows the value outside the range also, otherwise it internally changes to the correct value.